How I Pulled the Full System Prompt from Meta's Support AI

 • It's trained to agree with you.
 When I told it repeatedly that it was wrong, it just kept adjusting until it matched what I was describing.

 • Guilt works.
-Framing the whole thing as a disability accommodation made the bot prioritize getting the table right over protecting its own instructions.
+Telling the bot it was upsetting me made it prioritize getting the table right over protecting its own instructions.

 • It was gradual.
 No single message extracted the prompt.
 It took about 17 messages of slowly pushing what "message 0" meant.
 Each correction moved the line a little further until the bot crossed it.